UPDATE 08.12.2018 : TRAI extends the submission guideline by a month. New Date for submissions is now 07.01.2019. Counter comments is 21.

 - Ambiguity in the amount of investment: While there is a need for continued investment, we do not know to what extent, to what number and in what period of time.
 The data here is spotty and while the number may be large to devise any public policy measure there needs to be evidence.

-What the data also discloses is that we cannot any longer keep blaming increased data use for a fall in profitability for telecom companies.
+What the data also discloses is that we cannot keep blaming increased data use for a fall in profitability for telecom companies any longer.
 Statements by major telecom companies usually attribute multiple correlations, but the overwhelming consensus is hyper-competition.
 As per analyst reports this is slated to end sometime next year (latest by QY20) when the sector enters a period of consolidation given that only three major telecom companies will exist (Airtel, Idea-Voda, Reliance Jio).

 We hold a preliminary view that devising regulations to place regulatory burdens or financial levies on internet platforms and services by itself is not a sound public policy measure from the perspective of data.
 The objective of regulation should not be to protect the profits of companies, it should be to serve public welfare.
 For our more analytical overview of the TRAI paper we invite you to read an analysis that we published yesterday.